overleaf/overleaf/README.md

 them quickly.

 ### Automatically
-An [automatic installer](https://github.com/tiagoboldt/sharelatex-docker).
-It depends on docker and will build a complete working environment for running ShareLaTeX in any compatible environment.
+An [automatic installer](https://github.com/tiagoboldt/sharelatex-docker) is available.
+It depends on docker and will build a production environment for running ShareLaTeX on any supported platform.

 ### Manually